Alpha Guides

 Best practices during testing and how to report problems

-Welcome to the Hydranet Alpha testing phase.
-The content of this guide is aimed at our Alpha testers.
-You have been chosen to evaluate our latest advancements, particularly our off-chain trading functionality.
-However, this is also an opportunity to revisit and test earlier features, such as on- and off-chain payments, the channel rental manager, our browser off-chain nodes, and more.
+This is also an opportunity to revisit and test earlier features, such as on- and off-chain payments, our browser off-chain nodes, and more.
 Your efforts are essential in ensuring our platform’s seamless performance as we take this step forward.

 How alpha testing will work

-• Closed Discord Channel
+• Dedicated Discord Channel

 • Pauses